Do people with diabetes have a higher chance of getting infections?

 - Blood vessel problems – Over time, diabetes can damage the blood vessels.
 Then blood can't flow as well to help heal an infection.

 It's important that people with diabetes let their doctor or nurse know right away if they think they have an infection.
-That's because people with diabetes who get an infection are more likely to get a serious condition called "diabetic ketoacidosis."
+That's because people with diabetes who get an infection are more likely to be sicker or to get a serious condition called "diabetic ketoacidosis."

 What kinds of infections do people with diabetes commonly get?